 Does insurance cover penile implants?
 Most insurers cover the diagnosis and medically necessary treatment of ED.
 Medicare has a national policy for ED, which includes penile implants, although coverage may depend on where you live.
 Insurance coverage for penile implants varies so work with your doctor’s office and insurance carrier to check coverage levels prior to receiving treatment.

 Does my private insurance cover penile implants?
-AMS recommends that you work with your physician’s office to verify insurance coverage and benefits prior to the penile implant surgery procedure being performed.
+Boston Scientific recommends that you work with your physician’s office to verify insurance coverage and benefits prior to the penile implant surgery procedure being performed.
 There are also steps you can take to minimize the chances of an improperly processed or denied claim.

 Read your insurance policy.
 It’s better to know what your insurance company will cover or require for ED treatments before you receive a service.